tellor-io/api/README.md

 # Tellor API / api.tellorscan.com
-This API allows you to query Tellor for network data on Ethereum mainnet, goerli, polygon, polygon-mumbai, and arbitrum.
+This API allows you to query Tellor for network data on Ethereum mainnet, goerli, polygon, polygon-mumbai, chiado, and arbitrum.
 The API is hosted at https://api.tellorscan.io

 ### To use: